-- Approach employers with a firm handshake, smile, and make eye contact.
-Ask for a business card at the end of your conversation, and take notes about anything you have learned.
+- Meet employers with a smile, and make eye contact.
+Ask for their contact information at the end of your conversation, and take notes about anything you have learned.

 - Send thank-you notes to the recruiters of the companies you were most interested in within a few days.

 - Continue informational interviewing, while also checking job and internship listings.